 India is a vast and incredibly diverse country, so you'll want the right worldwide travel insurance to protect you, no matter which area you visit.
-Once you've taken out travel insurance that's suitable for your trip to India, you can really relax, knowing that you are fully covered for the trip you've been waiting for.
-You'll have cover in place for cancellations and lost baggage, and your policy will include reassuring medical protection for declared medical conditions, and unforeseen medical expenses.
+Once you've taken out travel insurance that's suitable for your trip to India, you can really relax, knowing that you are covered for the trip you've been waiting for.
+You'll have cover in place for cancellations and lost baggage, and your policy will include reassuring medical cover for declared medical conditions, and unforeseen medical expenses.

 India travel advice

 - Be aware of heavy monsoon rains affecting north Bengal, Assam and north-east India resulting in disruption of train services and roadways

 Choosing your insurance provider

 With Holiday Extras, arranging your India travel insurance is quick and simple.
 We offer three levels of cover:

 - Basic provides £500 of cancellation cover per person, up to £2 million for medical costs, and £1,500 to protect your baggage.

 - Standard offers £1,000 of cancellation cover per person, as well as £5 million in medical cover and baggage cover of £1,500.